BrendanNolan/obsidian/tcp.md

 connection, to `SEND` or `RECEIVE` data, or to obtain `STATUS` about a connection.
 These calls are like other calls from user programs on the operating system, for example, the calls to open, read from, and close a file.

+A connection is specified in the `OPEN` call by the local port and foreign socket arguments.
+In return, the TCP supplies a (short) local connection name by which the user refers to the connection in subsequent calls.
+There are several things that must be remembered about a connection.
+To store this information we imagine that there is a data structure called a Transmission Control Block (TCB).
+One implementation strategy would have the local connection name be a pointer to the TCB for this connection.
+The `OPEN` call also specifies whether the connection establishment is to be actively pursued, or to be passively waited for.

+A passive `OPEN` request means that the process wants to accept incoming connection requests rather than attempting to initiate a connection.
+Often the process requesting a passive `OPEN` will accept a connection request from any caller.
+In this case a foreign socket of all zeros is used to denote an unspecified socket.
+Unspecified foreign sockets are allowed only on passive `OPEN`s.

+Processes can issue passive OPENs and wait for matching active OPENs from other processes and be informed by the TCP when connections have been established.
+Two processes which issue active OPENs to each other at the same time will be correctly connected.
+This flexibility is critical for the support of distributed computing in which components act asynchronously with respect to each other.

+Processes can issue passive OPENs and wait for matching active OPENs from other processes and be informed by the TCP when connections have been established.
+Two processes which issue active OPENs to each other at the same time will be correctly connected.
+This flexibility is critical for the support of distributed computing in which components act asynchronously with respect to each other.